 The series, which ran from 2012 until 2014, focused on “temptations abound as a group of young Amish explore life beyond their Amish culture,” according to the network.
 “Ultimately, they will make the biggest decision of their lives — to remain Amish/Mennonite or become English and face the consequences of being shunned by their family and friends.”
-It’s become increasingly popular since then — with the spinoff Return to Amish wrapping its sixth season in 2021 as fans wait for news about season 7.
+It’s become increasingly popular since then — with the spinoff Return to Amish returning for season 7 in March 2023.

 In 2012, TLC and the show’s production company, Hot Snakes Media, released a joint statement via HuffPost which addressed the speculation that scenes were crafted to boost ratings.
 Around that time, it was theorized that some of the cast members had already embarked on their lives outside of the Amish community.